Floer theory and flips: Morphisms

 Then by construction the sections \eqref{approxhol} are asymptotically holomorphic, since each summand is.

-It remains to achieve the uniformly transverse condition.
 Recall from \cite{don:symp} that a sequence $(s_k)_{k \ge 0}$ is {\em uniformly transverse} to $0$ if there exists a constant $\eta$ independent of $k$ such that for any $x \in X$ with $|s_k(x)| < \eta$, the derivative of $s_k$ is surjective and satisfies $| \nabla s_k(x)| \ge \eta$.
-The sections $\sigma_k$ are asymptotically $J_E$-holomorphic and uniformly transverse to zero over $\partial \ol{\Sigma} \times X$, since the sections $\sigma_{i,k}$ and $\sigma_{e,k}$ are uniformly transverse to the zero section.
-Hence $\sigma_k$ is also uniformly transverse over a neighborhood of $\partial \Sigma$.
-Pulling back to $E$ one obtains an asymptotically holomorphic sequence of sections of $\ti{E} | \Sigma$ that is informally transverse in a neighborhood of infinity, that is, except on a compact subset of $E$.
+The sections $\sigma_k$ are asymptotically $J_E$-holomorphic and uniformly transverse to zero over $\partial \ol{{S}} \times X$, since the sections $\sigma_{i,k}$ and $\sigma_{e,k}$ are uniformly transverse to the zero section.
+Hence $\sigma_k$ is also uniformly transverse over a neighborhood of $\partial {S}$.
+Pulling back to $E$ one obtains an asymptotically holomorphic sequence of sections of $\ti{E} | {S}$ that is informally transverse in a neighborhood of infinity, that is, except on a compact subset of $E$.
 Donaldson's construction \cite{don:symp} although stated only for compact manifolds, applies equally well to non-compact manifolds assuming that the section to be perturbed is uniformly transverse on the complement of a compact set.
 The resulting sequence $\sigma_{E,k}$ is uniformly transverse and consists of asymptotically holomorphic sections asymptotic to the pull-backs of $\sigma_{e,k}$ on the ends.
-The divisor $D_E = \sigma_{E,k}^{-1}(0)$ is approximately holomorphic for $k$ sufficiently large and equal to the given divisors $ \pm (0,\infty) \times D_e$ on the ends, by construction, and concentrated at $L_i$, over each boundary component $(\partial \Sigma)_i$. \end{proof}
+The divisor $D_E = \sigma_{E,k}^{-1}(0)$ is approximately holomorphic for $k$ sufficiently large and equal to the given divisors $ \pm (0,\infty) \times D_e$ on the ends, by construction, and concentrated at $L_b$, over each boundary component $(\partial {S})_b$.
+The stabilizing properties follow. \end{proof}